 Objective 3: Document patterns of roost occupancy and determine movements and activities of crows and vultures following dispersal of roosts.

-Objective 4: Determine toxicity, bait acceptance, and estimates of take using DRC-1339 for avian population control.
+Objective 4: Toxicity, bait acceptance, and estimates of take using DRC-1339 for avian population control

 Objective 5: Identify toxicants for controlling invasive reptile populations.